 In March 2022, the median price of homes sold in La Paz County was $500,000, according to National Association of Realtors.
 That was up 74.3% from March 2021.
 The median days on market in March was 99, up from 94 in March 2021.
 As of May 2022, there were 250 homes listed for sale in La Paz County, down from 293 in June 2021 (La Paz County, AZ Real Estate Market).
-In 2020, there were 31 building permits issued for new home construction in La Paz County, up from 31 in 2020.
+In 2021, there were 35 building permits issued for new home construction in La Paz County, up from 31 in 2020.

 In 2020, visits to Alamo Lake State Park in La Paz County were up 2.8% following a 12.2% jump in 2020.
 Visits to Buckskin Mountain were down 4.7% in 2021, after increasing 5.9% in 2020.
 River Island visits were down 10.7% in 2021, following a decline of 1.6% in 2020.

-According to research by Dean Runyan Associates for Arizona Office of Tourism, La Paz County's travel industry (including business and leisure travel) generated $154.3 million in direct spending in 2021, up 19.3% after a COVID-related decline of 7.4% in 2020.
+According to research by Dean Runyan Associates for Arizona Office of Tourism, La Paz County's travel industry (including business and leisure travel) generated $184.1 million in direct spending in 2021, up 19.3% after a COVID-related decline of 7.4% in 2020.
 La Paz County's travel industry supported 1,200 jobs countywide in 2021 (down 8.5% after falling 5.7% the year prior) with associated household earnings of $43.6 million (down 2.1% following an increase of 2.4% the previous year).

 In 2021, bank deposits in La Paz County (as of June 30) were up 18.9% from 2020.
 Deposits in 2020 and 2021 were helped along by COVID stimulus payments and programs.